pixou38/methane-fix/_posts/2024-02-12-methane-research agenda.markdown

 ### The Call to Action

 The authors propose a research agenda for "negative methane emissions," including:
-**Direct removal technologies**: Explore methods like chemical or biological capture, filtration, and conversion to CO2.
+- **Direct removal technologies** Explore methods like chemical or biological capture, filtration, and conversion to CO2.
-**Enhanced natural processes**: Investigate stimulating soil bacteria (methanotrophs) to break down atmospheric methane.
+- **Enhanced natural processes** Investigate stimulating soil bacteria (methanotrophs) to break down atmospheric methane.
-**Modeling and assessment**: Develop models to evaluate the effectiveness, scalability, costs, and potential risks of different removal methods.
+- **Modeling and assessment**Develop models to evaluate the effectiveness, scalability, costs, and potential risks of different removal methods.
-**Social and ethical considerations**: Address issues like equity, governance, and potential unintended consequences of methane removal.
+- **Social and ethical considerations**: Address issues like equity, governance, and potential unintended consequences of methane removal.
-**Integration and deployment:** Plan for integrating removal technologies with mitigation strategies and responsible deployment.
+- **Integration and deployment:** Plan for integrating removal technologies with mitigation strategies and responsible deployment.

 ### Key Arguments